sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 2. The image is not publicly downloadable (permission issue).
 3. The domain or URL doesn't exist or isn't secured (SSL issues).

-= How to import WordPress posts with images? =
+= How to import CSV to WordPress for posts with images? =

 To do this, add a separate column for featured images in your import file and mention the image URL as a value.
 Or declare the inline images inside the post_content and provide the image URL using the HTML tag inside the post_content.

-= How to import images from external URLs in WordPress? =
+= How to import all images from external URLs in WordPress? =

 In the Media Handling (images import) section of the WordPress Importer plugin, just enable the **Download Post-Content External Images to Media** option.
 This will import all the images from Google Images, Pexels, Pixabay, Dropbox, etc., directly to your WordPress media library.
 Check [Media Handling in WordPress Importer documentation](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/how-to-import-schedule-or-update?utm_source=web&utm_medium=wp_org&utm_campaign=readme) for more information.